GBN-DBP/ocrd-gbn/README.md

 Stores the **Predicting** class.
 It is used to *predict* the labels of each pixel of an image given a model.

 It should be interfaced with by constructing an object for each model to be run, then performing the prediction for an image through the **Predicting.predict** method.
-All the model loading and splitting-into-patches operations are handled internally.
+All the model loading/execution and patch splitting operations are handled internally.

 util
 ----

-Stores generic image processing and workspace handling functions that are used by nearly every tool (e.g. converting image formats).
+Stores generic image processing and workspace handling functions that are used by nearly every tool (e.g. converting image formats, slicing images given bounding boxes).

 Tools
 =====